Enrichment & Extra Curricular

 Students are given regular opportunities to visit some amazing places as part of our enrichment programme.
 From day trips to museums, galleries, exhibitions, theatres and universities, to longer residential trips both in the UK and abroad including France, Germany, Ypres, New York and The Gambia.

 We run a full programme of extra-curricular sports and athletics at various times throughout the year.
-All year groups are encouraged to participate in a wide range of team and individual sports, including boys’ and girls’ football, netball, hockey, rugby, basketball, tennis, trampolining, fitness, gymnastics, dance and the traditional Sussex game of stoolball.
-Indoor football and basketball clubs are on offer during lunch.
+All year groups are encouraged to participate in a wide range of team and individual sports, including boys’ and girls’ football, netball, hockey, rugby, basketball, tennis, table tennis, trampolining, fitness, gymnastics, dance and the traditional Sussex game of stoolball.
+Indoor football and basketball clubs are on offer every day during lunch.

-The annual Beacon Academy 10km Sponsored Walk takes place in September, and is an event in which the whole school can participate.
+The annual Beacon Academy 10km Sponsored Walk traditionally takes place in September and is an event in which the whole school can participate.
 All students and staff enjoy rising to the challenge to raise funds for school resources and local, student-nominated charities.

 Founded in 2013, our thriving Beacon Curling Club has grown tremendously in popularity and continues to progress from strength to strength.
 Curling is a Winter Olympic sport and is fantastically inclusive, promoting teamwork and allowing people of all ages and abilities to participate and excel.

 Beacon Curling has mixed teams that regularly compete against each other and against other schools.
-At the beginning of the school year, Year 7 students are invited to a taster day and can sign up to join the team.
+Each year, Year 7 students are invited to a taster day in April and can sign up to join the team for the following season.
 Taking advantage of our close proximity to England’s only curling rink, team members practice weekly during the season and enjoy strong links with the England Curling Association (ECA) and the South Of England Curling Club.
-Our dedicated curling coach is coach for the England team, as well as a competitive player and president of the local curling club.
+Our dedicated curling coach and Head of Sociology, Mr Rees, is coach for the England team, as well as a competitive player and president of the local curling club.